| 0 | 9 Comments

 Corn on the cob...
 Unfortunately, sweet white corn is hard to find around these parts, so I usually resort to buying the yellow corn.

-Then, you remove the outer "protective covering" (otherwise known as the corn husk), and all of the attached "corn threads" (a.k.a. the cornsilk... no I mean corn silk -- one word refers to the makeup... good stuff, by the way!).
+#2 Then, you remove the outer “protective covering” otherwise known as the corn husk, and all of the attached corn silk.

-Then, dampen a paper towel (you'll need the beefier variety for this task, not those thin ones that disentigrate in your hand as soon as they get wet), and wrap one entire ear of corn tightly in it.
+#3 Then, dampen a paper towel.
+(You’ll need the beefier variety for this task, not those thin ones that disentigrate in your hand as soon as they get wet.)
+Wrap one entire ear of corn tightly in the dampened paper towel.

-Finally, microwave on high for 4-5 minutes (depending on how many ears of corn you cook at the same time), rotating each ear of corn at least twice throughout the process.
+#4 Finally, microwave on high for 4-5 minutes (depending on how many ears of corn you cook at the same time), rotating each ear of corn at least once throughout the process.

 How To Eat Corn-on-the-Cob